pdehne/VFLib/README.md

 Public License (Version 2).
 Individually marked files of VFLib contain portions of these external projects, licensed separately:

+JUCE

+  VFLib uses Juce (http://rawmaterialsoftware.com), which is available under the GNU General Public License.
+Commercial licenses are also available.

 FreeType

-  Portions of this software are copyright © 1996-2001, 2006 by
-    The FreeType Project (http://www.freetype.org).
+  Portions of this software are copyright © 1996-2001, 2006 by The FreeType Project (http://www.freetype.org).
 All rights reserved.

 SQLite

   SQLite, available at (http://sqlite.org), is in the public domain.

-JUCE

-  VFLib uses Juce (http://rawmaterialsoftware.com), which is available under the GNU General Public License.
-Commercial licenses are also available.
+Lua

+  Portions of this software are Copyright © 1994–2012 Lua.org, PUC-Rio.